the3ash/D2R2/README.md

 # D2R2 - Drop images to Cloudflare R2

-A Chrome extension for uploading images from web pages to Cloudflare R2 buckets via right-click.
+A Chrome extension for uploading images from web pages to a Cloudflare R2 bucket via right-click.

 ## Installation